-Many travelers seek the large cities like Paris, Rome or London when deciding where to travel.
+Many travelers seek large cities like Paris, Rome, or London when deciding where to travel.
 While we love exploring and experiencing these large cities, we also enjoy spending time in the smaller towns too.

-After tasting our way around Toulouse we headed off to the Gers region in the south west of France.
+After tasting our way around Toulouse we headed off to the Gers region in the southwest of France.
 We always love traveling through France.
-It’s easy and affordable to rent a car and travel throughout the countryside discovering lovely local restaurants, foods and wine.
+It’s easy and affordable to rent a car and travel throughout the countryside discovering lovely local restaurants, foods, and wine.
 We also find it relaxing and inspiring.
-There are less people so we can spend more time meeting the locals and really experiencing the region.
+There are fewer people so we can spend more time meeting the locals and really experiencing the region.

 Most noteworthy are the beautiful stained glass windows by Arnaut de Moles and the 1,500 wood carvings in the stalls reserved for the archbishop and the count.
 Because of their intricate and unique nature, you will not want to miss them.
 Also, you’ll want to see if you’re lucky enough to visit when there’s a concert on the “great organ,” which was commissioned by Napoleon III.